metazool/synthercise/Unplugged/Hip_It.md

 Same as Set 1 except instead of moving from three-legged dog into downward dog, do this:

-* Pull knee in towards chest
+* Pull knee on upwards-pointing leg in towards chest
-* Turn knee outwards, sole of foot facing opposite direction, slowly lower hips towards ground.
-As a basis your heel is sort of tucked in towards the groin at this stage, the eventual aim for more hip stretch is to get it higher up, towards the ribcage
+* Turn that knee outwards via the hip, sole of foot facing opposite direction, and slowly lower hips towards ground.
+As a basis your heel ends up sort of tucked in towards the groin at this stage, the eventual aim for more hip stretch is to get the heel higher up, towards the ribcage
 * Sink lower half of the body forward, fold over the bent knee, stretch arms forward to where they are comfortable ("pigeon pose")
-* Option here that not everyone likes is to lean backwards, grasp the top of your ankle, sort of floor-based bow pose, it can go further but i don't advise it
+* Option here that not everyone likes is to lean backwards, grasp the top of your ankle, sort of floor-based bow pose, it can go further but i neither enjoy nor advise it
 * Back into downward dog and reverse the flow

 ### Set 3